faizaan1abd/mslearn-openai/Instructions/Labs/Standalone-lab01/GettingStarted-V2.md

 ## Explanation of Components

-- **Azure Portal**: Central interface for provisioning and managing Azure OpenAI resources, including model deployment settings and resource configuration.
+- **Azure Portal:** Central interface for provisioning and managing Azure OpenAI resources, including model deployment settings and resource configuration.

-- **Azure OpenAI Service**: Hosts and manages OpenAI models like GPT-35-Turbo, providing scalable access for tasks such as text completion and code generation.
+- **Azure OpenAI Service:** Hosts and manages OpenAI models like GPT-3.5-Turbo, providing scalable access for tasks such as text completion and code generation.

-- **Azure AI Foundry**: Interactive environment for deploying and experimenting with AI models.
+- **Azure AI Foundry:** Interactive environment for deploying and experimenting with AI models.
 It includes the Completions Playground for generating text and the Chat Playground for simulating conversational interactions.

 ## Getting Started with the Lab

-Welcome to your Get started with Azure OpenAI Service Workshop!
+Welcome to your Get Started with Azure OpenAI Service Workshop!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience.

 ## Accessing Your Lab Environment